chenxiaolong/RSAF/README.md

 3. That's it!
 The configured remotes are now available via the Storage Access Framework.

+On some devices, Android may kill RSAF while it is running in the background and streaming data to another app (for example, when playing a large video file). https://dontkillmyapp.com/ has instructions for how to disable battery optimization features for various OEMs.

 ## Permissions

 The only permission RSAF requires is the `INTERNET` permission.
 It is used only to allow rclone to access the configured remotes.
 RSAF does not and will never have ads or telemetry.